3 Reasons You Need Temporary Veneers & What To Expect

 Foods You Must Avoid

-• Sticky food such as chewing gum and soft lollies
+• Sticky foods: chewing gum, lollies

-• Tough chewy meats
+• Tough meats or chewy foods

 • Pasta